 Sandrine joined E-PHY-SCIENCE in 2014.
 Prior to that, she completed two postdoctoral fellowships in France.
 She received a PhD in Neurosciences from the university of Nice (France).

 Virginie is an in vitro and in vivo electrophysiologist.
-Trained as a neurophysiogist, Virginie is experienced in in vitro (Patch-clamp recordings) and in vivo electrophysiology (intracellular, single and multi-electrode recordings).
+Trained as a neurophysiologist, Virginie is experienced in in vitro (Patch-clamp recordings) and in vivo electrophysiology (intracellular, single and multi-electrode recordings).

 Virginie obtained a PhD in Neuroscience from the university of Lyon 1 (France).
-Then, she worked as a post-doctoral researcher at the Karolinska Institute of Stockholm (Sweden).
+Then, she worked for 5 years as a post-doctoral researcher at the Karolinska Institute of Stockholm (Sweden).
 Virginie joined E-PHY-SCIENCE in 2015.

 Michel Lazdunski is professor at the Medical School of the University of Nice – Sophia Antipolis He holds the chair of Molecular Pharmacology at the Institut Universitaire de France.
 A world-renowned specialist of ion channels, Michel Lazdunski has made internationally recognized contributions to basic research and to applied research in pharmacology and pathology.
 These range from understanding the mechanisms underlying oral antidiabetics, and inhalational anesthetics, to the mechanisms of pain perception, cardiac arrhythmia, epilepsy, depression, and cerebral ischemia.